Distense/solidity-resources/README.md

 # Solidity Resources

 This compilation is intended to relay facts about Solidity in a somewhat comprehensive manner, without providing much explanation.
 This is a starting point and ongoing reference for Solidity developers and should contain many, but not all, important facts about Solidity.
 A goal in compiling this has been to condense facts that can be taken away from documentation.
 If a sentence in official documentation implies something but doesn't come out and specifically say something we have tried to condense those sentences into _actionable_ items here.
-Many actionable items that are spelled out as such in the original source (for instance the "!Note" and "!Warning" [here](http://idorecall.com/blog/about/)) are not repeated here (though this file may repeat some of the more important items.
+Many actionable items that are spelled out as such in the original source (for instance the "!Note" and "!Warning" [here](http://idorecall.com/blog/about/)) are not repeated here though this file may repeat some of the more important items.

 Solidity as a language is rapidly changing, so please feel free to submit updates as PRs!
+Please link to the source, as that is the best way for us to verify facts and learn more.

 ## Security Best Practices

-- To prevent replay attacks wherebuy an attacker is able to repeatedly call a function beneficial to them, set the balance of their account to 0 or the reduced number _prior_ to sending them ether
+- To prevent replay attacks whereby an attacker is able to repeatedly call a function beneficial to them, set the balance of their account to 0 or the reduced number _prior_ to sending them ether

         function withdrawRefund() external {